ethereum/EIPs/EIPS/safer-erc20.md

   function safeTransferFrom(address from, address to, uint256 amount, bytes memory data) external returns(bool);
 }
 ```
+`safeTransfer` and `safeTransferFrom` MUST transfer as expected to EOA addresses, and to contracts implementing `ERC20Receiver` and returning the function selector (`0x4fc35859`) when called, and MUST revert when transferring to a contract which either does not have `ERC20Receiver` implemented, or does not return the function selector when called.

-In addition, a contract accepting safe transfers MUST implement the following if it wishes to accept safe transfers:
+In addition, a contract accepting safe transfers MUST implement the following if it wishes to accept safe transfers, and MUST return the function selector (`0x4fc35859`):
 ```solidity
 pragma solidity 0.8.10;